kaboc/pot/README.md

 ### Discarding the object

 You can discard the object with several methods like [reset()][reset].
-The resources are saved if objects are properly discarded when they are no longer necessary.
+The resources are saved if objects are properly discarded when they become unnecessary.

 Even if an object is discarded, the pot itself is not discarded.
-A new object is created when it is needed again, so no worry that the object may have already been discarded and not be accessible.
+A new object is created when it is needed again, so no worry that the object may be no longer accessible.

-If a callback function is passed to the `disposer` of the [Pot constructor][Pot-constructor], it is called when the object in the pot is discarded.
+If a callback function is passed to the `disposer` of the [constructor][Pot-constructor] of Pot, it is triggered when the object in the pot is discarded.
 Use it for doing a clean-up related to the object.

 ```dart